• Skip to primary navigation

 What ingredients do I need?

-Make this soup with fresh tomatoes, onions, carrots, chicken broth, brown sugar, salt and pepper and a bay leaf.
+Make this soup with fresh tomatoes, onions, carrots, chicken broth, brown sugar, salt and pepper, and a bay leaf.

-I like to use a finely ground white pepper for this soup, but you can also use ground black pepper if you prefer.
+I like to use finely ground white pepper for this soup, but you can also use ground black pepper if you prefer.

 How do I make the soup?

-Cored tomatoes, chopped onions, chopped carrots, and whole garlic are all thrown together in a large stock pot and cooked on a low heat for about an hour.
+Cored tomatoes, chopped onions, chopped carrots, and whole garlic are all thrown together in a large stock pot and cooked on low heat for about an hour.
 The only attention you need to give it is the occasional stir.
-Cooked tomatoes in a large black pot.

 Then throw everything into a food processor and puree mixture.
-Cooked tomatoes and onions in a food processor.

-The tomato mixture is then press through a food mill or a food strainer.
-Tomato sauce being poured into a food mill.
+The tomato mixture is then pressed through a food mill or a food strainer.

 This leaves you with just the beautiful sauce.